What is an employee retention strategy?

 5. Encourage a culture of open communication

 A culture of open communication can also encourage trust among middle and upper-level management.
-Create a culture of open communication by welcoming employees’ requests, and you’ll find that they value the company more, as well as their place with it.
+Create a culture of open communication by welcoming employees’ requests and feedback to foster feelings of personal value and belonging.

 Just as it’s important for employees to have the opportunity to share their concerns, employees also want to know how they’re doing professionally.
 When employees don’t fully understand their duties or how their performance is measured, employee morale tends to decrease.

-Setting clear goals and objectives and regularly discussing progress toward those goals will not only motivate employees, but it also gives them clear expectations and helps them better understand their role.
+Setting clear goals and objectives and regularly discussing progress toward those goals not only motivates employees but also gives them clear expectations and helps them better understand their role.
 Annual reviews can provide the environment needed to discuss role objectives, progress and overall evaluation.

 Understanding the reason why employees leave is an important part of avoiding turnover.
 Exit interviews can help you understand the driving factors behind an employee’s decision to leave.
-Encourage open communication and keep track of the most common reasons for leaving.
+Keep track of the most common reasons for leaving, and address reasons that indicate internal issues, such as unsatisfactory compensation or a toxic work environment.

 It can also be helpful to consider why your current employees are staying.
-In a similar method to an exit interview, talk to existing employees about the things they enjoy the most and the things they feel could be improved about the company.
+Continually get feedback from employees about the things they enjoy the most and the things they feel could be improved about the company through strategies such as employee surveys or one-on-one meetings.
 This can help you understand the company’s culture as a whole.

 8. Encourage professional work relationships

 Employees who feel like the demands of their job are affecting their personal lives are more likely to find alternative employment.
-Giving employees the chance to work from home occasionally and being less rigid with work hours can improve employee satisfaction rates.
+Allowing for greater work arrangement flexibility through remote or hybrid work, for example, can improve employee satisfaction rates, and some surveys suggest that 64% of employees would forgo a $30,000 raise if they didn’t have to work in person.

 An employee won’t stick around for long if they have no room for advancement.
-While some people might be content in an entry-level position forever, most people want to move up.
-They want new challenges and a higher paycheck.
+Some people might be content in an entry-level position forever, but most people are eager to progress in their careers and to access more rewarding challenges, opportunities and compensation.

 Focus on hiring from within when you have a new position.
 Work with your employees on a career path that lets them pursue new opportunities with your company.
 Knowing these opportunities are available motivates your employees to work harder and stick around longer.